OBDS-Training/Help/content/en/docs/ssh/change-password/index.md

 It is highly recommended to change that initial password on your first connection to the CCB cluster.
-To do so, in a Terminal logged in the CCb cluster, type the command `passwd` and press the Return key, as follows:
+To do so, in a Terminal logged in the CCB cluster, type the command `passwd` and press the Return key, as follows:

 ```bash